scorpion77777/Blog/README.md

 ### About

-1. First when user entering the app he/she must creat account to use app create account click login button
+1. First when user entering the app he/she must create account to use app create account click login button
 2. Login to your account
 3. Now you can create blog posts
 4. Comment on other users posts